 Which approach for filing back taxes is best for you?

 Don’t wait with getting back into compliance.
-Once the IRS has initiated a Civil Examination or a Civil Investigation for any of your tax returns, you cannot use the Streamlined or the Offshore Voluntary Disclosure Program.
+Once the IRS has initiated a Civil Examination or a Civil Investigation for any of your tax returns, you cannot use the Streamlined Program.
 Avoiding or minimizing penalties is more difficult if you don’t come forward voluntarily.

 A tax advisor with experience in non-compliance issues can help you determine the best approach for filing back taxes.
-We at Online Taxman have helped hundreds of clients filing past tax returns with the Streamlined Program and the OVDP.
+We at Online Taxman have helped hundreds of clients filing past tax returns with the Streamlined Program.
 To learn more about how to file back taxes, schedule a free consultation with us.Schedule a free consultation now